Lipe-lx/NeuralRate-MCP/docs/smart-contract.md

 **Status:** Canonical doc

-NeuralRate now centers its automation trust model on four Solidity surfaces in the repository, plus one preserved strategy adapter.
+NeuralRate centers its automation trust model on five Solidity surfaces in the repository, plus one ERC-7579-compliant validator and one preserved strategy adapter.

 ## Contract Inventory